Skip to Content

 Investments are designed to help you to save for your future, long term.
 The money you add to an Investment Pot is invested in a fund managed by BlackRock (they’re the fund manager).

 It’s important to know that unlike Savings Pots, the value of investments can go up and down so it’s possible that you could get back less than you invest.
 The longer you invest, the more time your money has to try and grow.
 But you can withdraw from your Investment Pot whenever you’d like.
-Withdrawals from Investment Pots can take up to 7 working days (although it’s usually completed in 4 to 7 days).
+Withdrawals from Investment Pots can take up to 7 days (although it’s usually completed in 4 to 7 days).

 With us, you can invest through both: Stocks and Shares ISAs General Investment Accounts